 Please note that variable mottling of red and/or cream may overlay the markings of the points.
 The specific eye color of the chocolate tortie lynx point Ragdoll cat is blue.

-The paw pads for the chocolate tortie lynx point Ragdoll cat are cinnamon or they could be cinnamon mottled with flesh or coral pink.
+The paw pads for the chocolate tortie lynx point Ragdoll cat are cinnamon or cinnamon mottled with flesh or coral pink.

 Please note that chocolate tortie lynx point Ragdoll cats resemble lynx points more than they do tortie points.